 Incomplete (I) Course Work and In-Progress (IP) Grade

-Incomplete (I) or In-Progress (IP) grades received in courses that constitute the final project/experience required for graduation, such as those with “capstone”, “practicum”, “final project”, “thesis”, “dissertation”, “research” or “internship” in the title are not governed by the 12-month limitation regulation.
-(If confusion arises over whether a course qualifies, determinations will be made by the Graduate School.).
+Incomplete (I) or In-Progress (IP) grades received in courses that constitute the final project/experience required for graduation, such as those with “capstone”, “practicum”, “final project”, “thesis”, “dissertation,” “research,” or “internship” in the title are not governed by the 12-month limitation regulation.
+(If confusion arises over whether a course qualifies, determinations will be made by the Graduate School.)
 Both Incomplete and In-Progress courses must be completed within the Time Limitation requirements governing the applicable degree.
-Please refer to the Time to Degree section for further information.